 - Early Childhood Education Program

 The Early Childhood program at Operation Breakthrough earned national accreditation in 2005 from the National Association for the Education of Young Children (NAEYC.)
-It provides hands-on learning experiences, supportive teacher interactions and language-rich environments for 266 children between the ages of 6 weeks and 5 years.
-Developmentally appropriate programming is guided by Head Start and Quality Rating System (QRS) with the goal of preparing children for success in school.
+It provides hands-on learning experiences, supportive teacher interactions and language-rich environments for 266 children between the ages of 6 weeks and 6 years.
+Developmentally appropriate programming is guided by Head Start with the goal of preparing children for success in school.
+Our program year begins in August every year.
 The Early Childhood program operates weekdays from 7 a.m. to 5:30 p.m. to enable parents to work full time and support their families.

 - Before and After School Program

-About 110 children, ages 5 to 13, come to Operation Breakthrough before and after school and summer vacations for tutoring, homework help, supervised outdoor play, peer support groups and other special programs.
-Children get the chance to develop their talents in special interest areas such as tennis, computers, dance, choir, soccer and art.
+About 100 children, ages 5 to 13, come to Operation Breakthrough before and after school and summer vacations for tutoring, homework help, book club meetings, supervised outdoor play, peer support groups and other special programs.
+Through our talent exploration program, children get the chance to develop their talents in special interest areas such as tennis, computers, dance, choir, soccer and art.

 - Summer Enrichment Program